 REEF takes audiences on a thrilling adventure to the gardens beneath the sea.
 Where sharks, shrimps and a host of sea personalities sing their songs.

 REEF celebrates the beauty of the world’s corals and the marine life which depend on them.
-We are creating the symphony now and will be launching the single in mid-2020.
+We are creating the symphony now and will be launching soon.

 Contact us to discover more and get involved:

 Audiences are immersed in a coral soundscape.
 Upbeat rhythms introduce us to the the inhabitants of this underwater Neon City. https://jassyhusk.hearnow.com/ But then this carnival of colour and song is crushed by the rumbles of machinery and boat propeller beats.
 The mood darkens - representing the threats caused by human activity.

 The coral reefs are in a fragile state.
 Global warming is bleaching the corals and has killed over 50 per cent of the world's reefs.
 It is time to embrace the changes that must happen now.

 Next we turn to science.
 We use original recordings from the world's six largest coral reefs.

 In a glorious intermingling of voices and harmonies, we conclude with a call for a greater appreciation of the natural world that we all depend on.